Gift Acceptance Policies

 Artwork

-UNICEF USA will first encourage a donor to sell artwork and then donate the proceeds to UNICEF USA.
-Otherwise, artwork may be accepted by UNICEF USA as a donation as formalized via written agreement.
+When a donor offers a gift of artwork, UNICEF USA will first encourage them to sell the artwork and donate the proceeds to UNICEF USA.
+At the discretion of UNICEF USA, artwork may be accepted via written agreement.
 The agreement should specify the cash value of the artwork, how it is intended to be used, and if applicable, any storage, maintenance, and funding requirements.

 Pharmaceuticals

-UNICEF USA will consider gifts of pharmaceuticals to be used by one of its programs to benefit children.
-Factors that will be considered by UNICEF USA for these donations include but are not limited to:
+UNICEF USA will consider gifts of pharmaceuticals to be used by its programs to benefit children.
+Factors that will be considered by UNICEF USA for these donations include but are not limited to: types of pharmaceutical, expiration dates, and availability of means (and expense thereof) for distribution.
+UNICEF USA will review such gifts on a case-by-case basis to determine feasibility.

 Software